spryker-sdk/spryk-src/docs/spryk_configuration_reference.md

 The default value for the argument if not passed from CLI.

 ### value
-The argument value that will be used.
-Useful when need to compose value from another arguments values or/and apply some twig filters or functions.
+The argument value to be used.
+Useful when you need to compose a value from another argument values or apply some twig filters or functions.
 ```yaml
 arguments:
     target: